bang9211/wire-jacket/README.md

 just change MySQL to MongoDB in config and restart the app.

 ### 3. Modulization, Loose-Coupling.
-Wirejacket uses the simple approach of injecting implement into the interface.
+Wire-Jacket uses the simple approach of injecting implement into the interface.
 This approach simplifies and allows the team leader or designer to define the interface required for the project and effectively divide the work. the each implementation can be integrated